Wall Township, New Jersey: Geography

 According to the United States Census Bureau, the township had a total area of 31.69 square miles (82.08 km^{2}), including 30.66 square miles (79.41 km^{2}) of land and 1.03 square miles (2.67 km^{2}) of water (3.25%).

 Allenwood (2020 Census population of 954) and West Belmar (2,459) are census-designated places and unincorporated communities located within Wall Township.

 Other unincorporated communities, localities and place names located partially or completely within the township include Algers Mills, Allaire, Baileys Corner, Blansingburg, Carmerville, Collingwood Park, Glendola, Hurleys Mills, Lake Como, New Bedford, Old Mill, Osborn Island, Osbornes Mills, Remsen Mills, Shark River, Sterling Woods, Treasure Island and Wallington.

 Wreck Pond is a tidal pond located on the coast of the Atlantic Ocean, surrounded by Wall Township and the boroughs of Spring Lake, Spring Lake Heights, and Sea Girt.
 The Wreck Pond watershed covers about 12 sqmi in eastern Monmouth County.

 The township borders the municipalities of Belmar, Brielle, Colts Neck Township, Howell Township, Lake Como, Manasquan, Neptune Township, Sea Girt, Spring Lake, Spring Lake Heights and Tinton Falls in Monmouth County; and Brick Township in Ocean County.

 In 2005, the Township de-annexed its southernmost portion in favor of Howell Township.

+As of 2026, the township is a member of Local Leaders for Responsible Planning in order to address the township's Mount Laurel doctrine-based housing obligations.